hochgi/sbt-cassandra/README.md

 ```

 ##### IMPORTANT NOTES #####
-don't use both CQL & CLI. shoose only one...
+* don't use both CQL & CLI. shoose only one...
+* when overriding stop / clean, note that `cleanCassandraAfterTests` set to `false` while `stopCassandraAfterTests` set to `true` will be ignored.